 Called by Polish Gorals „the city”, Nowy Targ is a historical capital of Podhale and its main trade and industrial centre.
 The town is situated in the Lesser Poland Voivodeship, in the confluence of the rivers Bialy and Czarny Dunajec.

-Nowy Targ is inhabited by 33 333 people; however, the visitor number increases greatly during the winter and summer seasons.
+Nowy Targ is inhabited by more than 30000 people; however, the visitor number increases greatly during the winter and summer seasons.
 Due to its specific, mild mountain climate and Podhale Fair (Polish: Jarmark Podhalanski), which is organized here every year, Nowy Targ annually attracts thousands of tourists.

 In the beginning of the 13th century Podhale region was inhabited by Cistercians, who received a large land there and formed new settlements.
 The first records about Nowy Targ itself (at that time called Novum Forum) come from 1326.
 Twenty years later the town was already under the rules of King Casimir the Great, who granted it internal autonomy based on Magdeburg law.
 Due to its convenient location, Nowy Targ became an important trade centre.
 In 1487 the town obtained the rights to hold two annual festivals and a weekly market.
 The weekly open-air market continues to this day and is held on Thursdays and Saturdays.